TexasInstruments/ot-ti/examples/apps/ncp/README.md

 ```
 Once built the images will be in ot-ti/build/bin.

-Flash the board using UniFlash with the image generated.
+Flash the board using UniFlash or CCS with the image generated.
 ## 3. Start NCP